linkeddatacenter/BOTK-core/README.md

 - schema:faxNumber with cardinality >= 0, same formatting of telephone, as primary fax  contact point for this organization
 - schema:email with cardinality >= 0,  as  email for a contact point for this organization
 - schema:aggregateRating with cardinality <= 1,  as a schema:AggregateRating instance, schema:ratingValue attribute must be present as non negative float value
-- schema:openingHours with cardinality <= 1,  if the string ="permanantly closed" the local business is permanantly closed
+- schema:openingHours with cardinality <= 1,  if  ="permanantly closed" the local business is permanantly closed

 Example (in rdf turtle):
 ```